Pachuco Prats

 Gaudencio Manuel Prats Guerendiaín, better known as Pachuco Prats (1 January 1902 – 22 September 1976), was a Spanish footballer who played as a midfielder for Real Murcia and Real Madrid between 1927 and 1932.
-He also played nine matches for the Spanish national team between 1927 and 1930.
+He also played nine matches for the Spain between 1927 and 1930.

 He later worked as a manager, taking charge of several Catalan teams in the 1940s.

 Club career

 Real Murcia

 Born on 1 January 1902 in Portugalete, Biscay, Prats began his football career at Barakaldo, with whom he was crowned interregional champion in 1919, aged 17, and with whom he played for seven years.
 In 1926, he was signed by Real Murcia, who had been monitoring Catalan and Basque players from second-tier teams, as they were very competitive footballers and their salaries were affordable for the club.
 He made his debut for Murcia in a friendly match against Levante on 30 June 1926, in which he delivered a performance that convinced Murcia to begin the formalization process of his signing.

 Prats quickly established himself as the club's best player, with the chroniclers highlighting his performance in every Murcia game.
 On 27 March 1927, in a Copa del Rey group stage match against FC Barcelona, he accomplished his task of marking the great Josep Samitier, who was so impressed by his tenacity and relentless pursuit of the ball that he told the national coaches about him, and thus, two weeks later, he was called up for the Spanish national team for the first time.
 In doing so, he became the first-ever footballer belonging to a club from the Region of Murcia to play for the Spanish national team, with his selection surprisinging many because, at the time, the national coaches would not take into account the players from teams in the south-east of the peninsula, with Spain being usually made up of players from Catalan and Basque clubs, and to a lower degree, players from clubs in Madrid, Galicia and Andalusia.